sflavelle/writing/Begin Again/Chapters/Part 3/07 Here We Go Again/3 Detective Marina.md

 >
 > \- Sheldon

-"As I was saying," continued the horseshoe crab, taking his seat back at the counter.
+"As I was saying," continued the horseshoe crab, taking his seat back at the counter and taking occasional sips at the drink he had been furnished with.
 "I was leaving late that night, and-- oh, cod, right.
 Um..."

 "What is it?"
 Pearl and Marina glanced at each other, then back at him with concern.